mickaelbaron/vuejs-polldle-tutorial-src/README.md

 Some technicals concepts in this application:

-* front-end in Vue.js 2.x and Vue CLI 3.y,
+* front-end in Vue.js and Vue CLI,
-* back-end in Java with MicroProfile 2.1 and KumuluzEE implementation (JAX-RS and CDI),
+* back-end in Java with MicroProfile and KumuluzEE implementation (JAX-RS and CDI),
 * using the given/when/then style for Java unit test,
-* full build with Docker,
+* full build with Docker with multi-stage build feature,
 * deployement with Docker.

 ## Software requirements